sonic-net/SONiC/doc/grpc_client/design_doc.md

 - the gRPC server listening to the requests would decode the meta_data and serve the requests for gRPC client by associating the SoC_IP with the port

+#### Deployment of gRPC in SONiC build system.
+The current logic for deploying gRPC in PMON is that we utilize sonic-ycabled's wheel utility to generate the gRPC libray utlities which are imported by the daemon.
+The main advantage of doing this is
+- with each gRPC version improvement SONiC Dev does not have to maintain the generated code, if that chnages over each version
+- No need to test the generated code as part of Unit Test infrastructure

+Below are few snippets of setup.py function and the description of each

+     ```
+	from setuptools import setup, find_packages
+	from distutils.command.build_ext import build_ext as _build_ext
+	import distutils.command

+	class GrpcTool(distutils.cmd.Command):
+	    def initialize_options(self):
+		pass

+	    def finalize_options(self):
+		pass

+	    def run(self):
+		import grpc_tools.protoc

+		grpc_tools.protoc.main([
+		    'grpc_tools.protoc',
+		    '-Iproto',
+		    '--python_out=.',
+		    '--grpc_python_out=.',
+		    'proto/proto_out/linkmgr_grpc_driver.proto'
+		])

+	class BuildExtCommand (_build_ext, object):
+	    def run(self):
+		self.run_command('GrpcTool')
+		super(BuildExtCommand, self).run()

+	setup(
+	    packages=find_packages(),
+	    entry_points={
+		'console_scripts': [
+		    'ycabled = ycable.ycable:main',
+		]
+	    },
+	    cmdclass={'build_ext': BuildExtCommand,
+		      'GrpcTool': GrpcTool}
+	)

+    ```

+- The setup() function is the main entry point for defining the package's metadata and configuration.
+Here's what each argument in the setup() function does:

+- entry_points: A dictionary that maps entry point names to the Python code that should be executed when the entry point is invoked.
+cmdclass: A dictionary that maps custom command classes to their respective names.

+- The cmdclass argument is used to define two custom commands: GrpcTool and BuildExtCommand.
+Let's look at each of these commands in more detail:

+- GrpcTool
+The GrpcTool class is a custom command that is added to the package's build process.
+When the package is built using setup.py, this command will be run to generate Python code from the specified proto file using the grpc_tools.protoc module.
+Here's what each method in the GrpcTool class does:

+- initialize_options(self): This method is called before the command is run.
+In this case, it does nothing.
+- finalize_options(self): This method is called after the command is run.
+In this case, it does nothing.
+- run(self): This method is called when the command is run.
+It imports the grpc_tools.protoc module and uses it to generate Python code from the specified proto file.
+The generated code is written to the current directory.
+- The arguments passed to grpc_tools.protoc.main() are as follows:

+    ```
+	'grpc_tools.protoc': This is the name of the grpc_tools.protoc module.
+	'-Iproto': This option tells the grpc_tools.protoc module where to find the proto file.
+	'--python_out=.': This option tells the grpc_tools.protoc module to generate Python code and write it to the current directory.
+	'--grpc_python_out=.': This option tells the grpc_tools.protoc module to generate gRPC Python code and write it to the current directory.

+	'proto/proto_out/linkmgr_grpc_driver.proto': This is the path to the proto file that should be used to generate the Python code.

+    ```
+- BuildExtCommand
+The BuildExtCommand class is a subclass of the built-in _build_ext command class.
+It is used to extend the default behavior of the _build_ext command by adding a dependency on the GrpcTool command.
+Here's what each method in the BuildExtCommand class does:

+- run(self): This method is called when the command is run.
+It calls the GrpcTool command before running the default _build_ext command using the super() function.
+By adding the GrpcTool command as a dependency of the BuildExtCommand, the GrpcTool command will be automatically run whenever the BuildExtCommand is run.
+This ensures that the necessary Python code is generated before the package is built and installed.

+In summary, the setup() script defines a Python package called "sonic-ycabled" that includes a console script called ycabled.
+The package also includes two custom commands: GrpcTool and BuildExtCommand.
+The GrpcTool command generates Python code from a proto file using the grpc_tools.protoc module, and the BuildExtCommand command extends the default _build_ext command to include a dependency on the GrpcTool command.
+This ensures that the necessary Python code is generated before the package is built and installed.